ddev/ddev/docs/content/users/install/performance.md

     ## Using NFS to Mount the Project into the Web Container

     NFS (Network File System) is a classic, mature Unix technique to mount a filesystem from one device to another.
 It provides significantly improved webserver performance on macOS and Windows.
-DDEV-Local supports this technique, but it **does require a small amount of pre-configuration on your host computer.** DDEV-Local doesn't make changes to your computer's configuration without your involvement and approval, so this is  done with a setup script that you run and that asks you for your `sudo` password.
+DDEV supports this technique, but it **does require a small amount of pre-configuration on your host computer.** DDEV doesn't make changes to your computer's configuration without your involvement and approval, so this is  done with a setup script that you run and that asks you for your `sudo` password.

     The steps to set up NFS mounting on any operating system are:

-    1. Make sure DDEV-Local is already working and you can use it.
+    1. Make sure DDEV is already working and you can use it.
     2. Configure the NFS server and exports files using the provided scripts for each operating system.
     3. Test that NFS is working correctly by using `ddev debug nfsmount` in a project directory.
 The first line should report something like "Successfully accessed NFS mount of /path/to/project"
     4. Enable NFS mounting globally with `ddev config global --nfs-mount-enabled`  (You can also configure NFS mounting on a per-project basis with `ddev config --nfs-mount-enabled` in the project directory, but this is unusual.
 If nfs mounting is turned on globally it overrides any local project settings for NFS.)